SamS317/VassarSpotify/first_iteration_feedback.md

         - The simple playback actions could be grouped in a "Manage playback" use case, with extensions for skip, rewind, pause, etc.

   - Regarding the fully-dressed use cases:
     - Formatting note: using sub-sections instead of nested lists would make the use cases easier to read.
     - Pre and postconditions are not clearly identified.
 The extension points are not connected to particular steps.
 Overall they're poorly organized and hard to read.
     - The workflow steps should be either the system processing or outputting something, or the user providing some input to the system.
 It should read like a dialogue between the system and the user.

-- Glossary
-    - Very empty.
-There are a few terms you could define, such as playlist, queue, profile, etc.

 - Iteration plan